 I am active on most all bands and most all modes.
 My present primary home QTH equipment is a Kenwood TS-2000 for SSB and CW, and an Icom IC-746PRO used exclusively for digital modes.
 I do a lot of QRP work using a Yaesu FT-817ND.
 I have a tri-band beam at 45 feet, a 3el 6m beam at 40 feet, and various slopers and sloping dipoles for the other bands.
 I have never owned an amplifier.
 If I can't work you with 100 watts, we will have to wait until band conditions are better :-).
 My HF mobile setup in my old Chevrolet is an old Icom IC-706 with an SGC-230 automatic antenna coupler and SGC-303 whip.
 My RAV4 has a Yaesu FT-857D and I am using Hamsticks as the antennas.
 I began collecting vintage gear several years ago, and this house is filling up fast.

 I've achieved 5-band W.A.S., DXCC, DXCC phone, DXCC CW, single-band DXCCs on 40, 20, 15 and 10 meters and numerous other awards.
 I have VUCC 250 grids confirmed on 6m.
 I do a lot of contesting.
 While not a big gun, I have pulled out a few state/section level victories.
 I am the current record holder in the mixed-mode QRP category in the ARRL Ten-meter contest for the Kentucky section.
-I placed in the Top Ten in US/Canada in my class (mixed mode QRP) in the 2010 IARU HF World Championship.
+I placed in the Top Ten in US/Canada in my class (mixed mode QRP) in the 2010 and 2012 IARU HF World Championships.